David Lidington: Early life and career

 Born in Lambeth, Lidington was educated at Merchant Taylors' Prep School and later at Haberdashers' Aske's Boys' School.
 He studied Modern History at Sidney Sussex College, Cambridge.
 His PhD was entitled The Enforcement of the Penal Statutes at the Court of the Exchequer c.
 1558 - c.
 1576.

 While at Cambridge, he was chairman of Cambridge University Conservative Association and Deputy President of the Cambridge University Students' Union.
-He was the Captain of the Sidney Sussex College, Cambridge team that won the 1979 series of University Challenge.
+He was the Captain of the Sidney Sussex team that won the 1979 series of University Challenge.
 The team also won the 2002 University Challenge – Reunited "champion of champions" series for the show's 40th anniversary.

 Lidington's early employment included posts with BP and the Rio Tinto Group before being appointed in 1987 as special adviser to the then Home Secretary Douglas Hurd.
 He moved to the Foreign and Commonwealth Office in 1989 when Hurd was appointed Foreign Secretary.

 In the 1987 general election, Lidington stood unsuccessfully in the Vauxhall constituency.

 Parliamentary career

 From 1992 to 2010

 Lidington was selected as the Conservative candidate for the safe seat of Aylesbury in December 1990.
 He became the constituency's member of parliament at the 1992 general election.

 At Westminster, Lidington previously participated in the Education Select Committee and Conservative Backbench Home Affairs Committee.
 In 1994, he successfully promoted a Private Members Bill which became the Chiropractors Act 1994.

-Lidington first joined the Conservative front bench team in August 1994, when he became Parliamentary Private Secretary to Home Secretary Michael Howard.
-In June 1997, with the Conservatives in opposition, he became Parliamentary Private Secretary to Leader of the Opposition William Hague.
+Lidington first joined the Conservative front bench team in August 1994, when he became Parliamentary private secretary to Home Secretary Michael Howard.
+In June 1997, with the Conservatives in opposition, he became Parliamentary private secretary to Leader of the Opposition William Hague.
 Two years later, in June 1999, he was promoted to become Shadow Home Affairs Minister (deputy to Ann Widdecombe).
 In September 2001, Lidington was promoted to become Shadow Financial Secretary to the Treasury.